-Constellation Stage & Screen is excited to announce this year's MiniPlays Festival, a playwriting competition open to 4th, 5th, and 6th graders in Bloomington and surrounding areas.
+Constellation Stage & Screen invites you to participate in the 2023-2024 MiniPlays Showcase, a play-writing competition open to 4th, 5th, and 6th graders in Bloomington and surrounding areas.
 Founded by Bloomington Playwrights Project in the 1980s, MiniPlays is a long-standing community tradition that offers area youth the chance to unlock their creativity by writing an original, 5- to 10-page play.
-This year's submissions invite students to write within the theme of "teamwork" to celebrate Constellation Stage & Screen's inaugural season following a three-way merger between Bloomington Playwright's Project, Cardinal Stage, and Pigasus Institute.
-Constellation staff will select several winning entries to be given a staged reading with professional actors in spring 2023.
+This year's submissions invite students to write within the theme Embracing Change.
+Constellation staff will select several winning entries to be given a staged reading with professional actors on April 15, 2024 at the Ted Jones Playhouse in Bloomington (please note this date has changed from April 8).